Easy Arroz Rojo Recipe (Arroz Mexicano)

 - white onion

-- garlic cloves (I’ve never used garlic powder for this)
+- garlic clove (I’ve never used garlic powder for this)

 - water